techhubdotcom/borrow_memo/README.md

 Some Gulp tasks were created in order to simplify the creation of the project: gulp styles - converts scss files into css;

-gulp copy - copies interesting us .js files from node_modules and bower_componets into app/libs; if someone would like to add some new library there is neccesary to update paths in the file gulpfile.js;
+gulp copy - copies interesting us .js files from node_modules and bower_componets into app/libs; if someone would like to add some new library there is necessary to update paths in the file gulpfile.js;

 gulp_css - copies interesting us files .css from node_modules and bower_componets to the app/styles;